cnairi/Camagru/README.md

 # INSTALL
 Clone this project in your htdocs root folder.

 Change credentials in config/database.php.
 You have to put your own phpmyadmin credentials in order to make it work.

-In php.ini, you may need to change your smtp_port to your local ip to be able to sen emails.
+In php.ini, you might need to change your smtp_port to your local ip to be able to sen emails.
 Be careful, it works fine with gmail addresses, but icloud does not seem to accept camagru emails.

 # FEATURES
 ![Homepage](../master/Previews/Homepage.png)